utelecon/utelecon.github.io/en/articles/google-form/index.md

 <img src="photo_12.png">
 </figure>

-You can also shuffle the test questions themselves by clicking “Settings” (the red circle in the image below) and turning on  the "Shuffle question order" under “Presentation” (shuffling question order is effective in preventing cheating).
+You can also shuffle the test questions themselves by clicking “Settings” (the light blue rectangle in the image below) and turning on  the "Shuffle question order" under “Presentation” (shuffling question order is effective in preventing cheating).

 <figure>
 <img src="photo_13.png">